House prices in Canada are relentlessly climbing higher from already unaffordable numbers.

 Know the Value of Housing

 Always remember, the intrinsic value of a house is limited to the value of the its shelter.
 If it makes much more financial sense to rent a place (which provides equivalent shelter value), renting is logically the current better long-term choice.
+Real estate purchases should not be an emotional decision!

 There is no special medal, no increase in life quality, no road to wealth, and no wisdom in choosing pricey homeownership over sensible renting.
 The value of housing lies in what it provides, not the form of possession in which it is obtained.